-We are committed to building a strong and diverse community of learners who embrace our unique approach to education which respects the individual yet fosters collaboration.
+We have developed and are committed to building a strong and diverse community of learners who embrace our unique approach to education which respects the individual yet fosters collaboration.

-Admission to the Robert Frost Charter School shall be open to any student who resides in the State of New Hampshire.
+Admission to the Robert Frost Public Charter School shall be open to any student who resides in the State of New Hampshire.
 Methods of admission shall not be designed, intended or used to discriminate or violate individual rights in any manner prohibited by law.